mlabs-haskell/plutus-simple-model/README.md

 skipLimits :: BchConfig -> BchConfig
 ```

+Also there is function `warnLimits` that logs errors of resources usage
+but does not fail TX for submission.
+So if logic is correct script will run but
+errors of resources will be logged to error log.

 ### How to check TX resource usage

 Sometimes we write too mcuh code in the validators and it starts to exceed execution limits.
 TXs like this can not be executed on chain.
-To watch out for that we have specail functions:
+To watch out for that we have special function:

 ```haskell
 testLimits ::